AminaB/algo-data-structure-java/cours/note.md

     Lamnda cannot modify local variables of the method of the lambda.
     Lamnda can access and modify the variables of his class .

+    we can user reference to defined a lambda. ex : System.out::println, String::compareTo